 "For measurable quick tack, the elastic modulus must be below a certain fixed value which is fairly independent of the nature of the adhesive, the adherend and the applied pressure."

 He decided that the "certain fixed value" should be 0.3MPa, which makes sense in terms of the default calculation.
 Of course, this is only a rule-of-thumb; for any specific application with known W, R and h you can create your own criterion.
 But 0.3MPa has been a useful rough guide for more than 40 years.
-There is a surprising variation in the quoted values of the Dahlquist criterion with 0.1MPa being common and other values are clearly wrong such as 106 Pa and even, in some cases, 105Pa which is an unfortunate misprint.
-Dahlquist’s original statement was 3x106 dyne/cm2 and it is strangely common to see this quoted as 3x106 dyne/cm2 (0.1MPa), even though 3x106 dyne/cm2=0.3MPa.
+Confusingly, this seems to be the tensile modulus E, so the shear modulus G, which is more relevant to adhesives, needs to be 0.1.
+However, plenty of people, including myself have stated that G~0.3.
+Given that it's only a rule of thumb, let's not get too worried about the exact value.
+There is a surprising variation in the quoted values of the Dahlquist criterion with 0.3MPa being common and other values are clearly wrong such as 106 Pa and even, in some cases, 105Pa which is an unfortunate misprint.
+Dahlquist’s original statement was 3x106 dyne/cm2 and it is strangely common to see this quoted as 3x106 dyne/cm2 (0.1MPa), even though 3x106 dyne/cm2=0.3MPa - though maybe they were implying the conversion from E to G.

 The Dahlquist G is really a G' and you now know never to think about G' without thinking about timescales.
 For putting a PSA onto a surface the timescales are typically 1s, so the relevant G' for a room temperature PSA at 25°C is ~1Hz, a convenient temperature and timescale for routine G' and G'' measurements in rheometers or DMAs.